ThinkParQ/beegfs-csi-driver/docs/deployment.md

 The driver is ready to be used right out of the box, but many environments may either require or benefit from additional configuration.

-The driver loads a configuration file on startup which it uses as a template to create the necessary configuration files to properly mount a BeeGFS file system.
+The driver loads a configuration file on startup (specified by the `--config-path` parameter) which it uses as a template to create the necessary configuration files to properly mount a BeeGFS file system.
 A beegfs-client.conf file does NOT ship with the driver, so it applies the values defined in its configuration file on top of the default beegfs-client.conf that ships with each BeeGFS distribution.
 Each `config` section may optionally contain parameters that override previous sections.

 Depending on the topology of your cluster, some nodes MAY need different